oottppxx/enigma2/plugins/budweiser/README.md

 * Zgemma H7C - OpenATV 6.2|6.4
 * Zgemma Star H2 - OpenPLi 8.1

-One some decoders sometimes the alternative audio doesn't play for some box/distro combos which were tested as successful by others.
+On some decoders sometimes the alternative audio doesn't play for some box/distro combos which were tested as successful by others.
 Investigation is ongoing to check for interactions with other software/plugins that might be installed on the problematic devices, but no smoking gun yet, so no known fix.

-One some decoders, sometimes audio does not resume if the unmute option is
+On some decoders, sometimes audio does not resume if the unmute option is
 selected: to get service sound back, just zap to another service (or eventually restart the current service, if you have the right plugin to do so installed).